MikolajZielinski/Renode-TensorFlow/README.md

 ### Task for you

-Make a program which will turn send `"ON"` message over serial port when the LED is on and `"OFF"` otherwise.
+Make a program which will send `"ON"` message over serial port when the LED is on and `"OFF"` otherwise.

 To see what is coming on uart use the command